fglock/Perlito/README-perlito5-Java.md

   - object system is partially implemented
       - method resolution order is not selectable
-      - interaction between inheritance and overloading need more tests
+      - interaction between inheritance and overloading needs more tests
-      - interaction between `local` and method cache more tests
+      - interaction between `local` and method cache needs more tests

   - tied variables are partially implemented
       - DESTROY not used, because we use Java memory management